 In the final plague upon Egypt, described in today’s text, a lamb without blemish had to be killed and its blood applied to the door posts and lintels of the houses.
 The killing of the lamb required the shedding of innocent blood, and that blood spared the life of the firstborn of each household.

 It is no coincidence that Jesus was sacrificed during the Passover season.
-As Christians, we do not commemorate the Exodus.
+Most non-Jewish Christians do not commemorate the Exodus.
 However, we recognize that the Passover was a foreshadowing of a much greater redemption to come — the sacrifice of the Perfect Lamb for the redemption of mankind from sin.
 In the New Testament, John the Baptist proclaimed that the Lamb of God was Jesus Christ, who came to take away the sin of the world.
 Today, we can have Christ’s Blood applied to our hearts, which is our spiritual house.

 Ponder the beauty of the word deliverance.
 Because of the Blood of Jesus, we are delivered from the bondage of sin.
 Because of the Blood of Jesus, we will be spared from God’s judgment, just as all the Israelites who had the blood applied on their houses were spared from physical death on that memorable night so long ago.